What to Bring When Moving to An Assisted Living Community

 What do extension cords and throw rugs have in common?
 They're both trip hazards.
 It's essential to make sure that your new home is free from these obstructions to prevent falls and other accidents.

 We hope this list provides you some great insights on the types of items you should bring to an assisted living community.
-If you have any questions about the transition process, we encourage you to connect with one of our care consultants at Provision Living today.
+If you have any questions about the transition process, we encourage you to connect with one of our care consultants or join our monthly newsletter.

 About the Author